Logo

 We build systems that let wearable and implantable medical devices operate reliably outside the lab, co-designing sensing, computation, wireless links and power from device to edge.

-We operate at the interface of electrical engineering, biomedical engineering, and clinical translation.
-The group focuses on the surrounding technologies that enable wearable and implantable medical devices to operate reliably outside the laboratory, with particular emphasis on communications, data, security, power, and system-level integration.
+We operate at the interface of electrical engineering, biomedical engineering, and clinical translation, focusing on the technologies that let wearable and implantable medical devices work reliably outside the laboratory: communications, data, security, power, and system-level integration.

-Our research is motivated by the observation that many promising bioelectronic devices fail not because the sensor is inadequate, but because the supporting infrastructure is underdeveloped.
-We therefore treat sensing, computation, wireless communication, and power management as a single co-designed system.
-This systems-first approach allows us to address constraints such as long-term autonomy, data integrity, latency, privacy, and robustness early in the design process.
+Many promising bioelectronic devices fail not because the sensor is inadequate, but because the supporting infrastructure is underdeveloped.
+We treat sensing, computation, wireless communication, and power management as a single co-designed system, which lets us address autonomy, data integrity, latency, privacy, and robustness from the outset rather than as afterthoughts.

-Application-wise, the group works across several domains.
-In neurotechnology, we develop architectures for the acquisition, compression, transmission, and secure handling of high-throughput neural data, with a focus on low-latency and low-power operation suitable for wearable and implantable platforms.
-In parallel, we work with clinical datasets from wearable devices aimed at monitoring stress, pain, and neurological conditions, where challenges around data quality, synchronisation, annotation, and explainability are as important as the sensing hardware itself.
-These application areas serve both as scientific drivers and as realistic testbeds for the technologies we develop.
+This plays out across two main application areas.
+In neurotechnology, we develop architectures for acquiring, compressing, transmitting, and securely handling high-throughput neural data, built for low-latency, low-power operation on wearable and implantable platforms.
+In parallel, we work with clinical wearable datasets for monitoring stress, pain, and neurological conditions, where data quality, synchronisation, annotation, and explainability matter as much as the sensing hardware itself.
+Both areas act as scientific drivers and as realistic testbeds for the technologies we build.

-From a technical standpoint, the group builds complete electronic and computational stacks.
-This includes analogue front ends for biopotential and biosignal acquisition, embedded electronics and mixed-signal systems for sensor interfacing, low-power wireless backends, and end-to-end firmware stacks that span device, gateway, and edge processing.
-Power-aware design is central to our work, encompassing ultra-low-power architectures, duty-cycled operation, and energy-constrained computation.
-Security and data governance are treated as design constraints, not afterthoughts, particularly for systems intended for clinical deployment.
+Technically, the group builds complete electronic and computational stacks: analogue front ends for biopotential and biosignal acquisition, embedded and mixed-signal electronics for sensor interfacing, low-power wireless backends, and firmware spanning device, gateway, and edge processing.
+Power-aware design runs throughout, from ultra-low-power architectures to duty-cycled, energy-constrained computation.
+Security and data governance are design constraints, not afterthoughts, especially for systems intended for clinical deployment.

-Clinical translation is a defining component of the group's philosophy.
-We collaborate with clinicians and translational researchers to ensure that engineering decisions are informed by real clinical workflows, regulatory constraints, and patient needs.
-The aim is to build platforms that can realistically move from proof-of-concept prototypes towards clinical studies and real-world deployment.
+Clinical translation defines the group's philosophy.
+We work with clinicians and translational researchers to keep engineering decisions grounded in real clinical workflows, regulatory constraints, and patient needs, with the aim of moving platforms from proof-of-concept towards clinical studies and real-world deployment.

 News